Graylog2/documentation/pages/lookuptables.rst

 Performs key/value from a DSV file.
 This adapter supports more advanced customization than the CSV File adapter (such a custom delimiter and customizable key/value columns).

+.. note:: The column count starts with 0 and not 1

 HTTP JSONPath Adapter
 ^^^^^^^^^^^^^^^^^^^^^